-Online – Fill in our online complaint form
+Online – Fill in an online complaint form

 Email – Send an email to email@example.com

 If you are not happy with the outcome of making a complaint or feel that it has not been dealt with properly SEND Advice Surrey can give you information on what to do next.

 You can find out more about complaints procedures in the SEND Code of Practice sections 11.2 and 11.67 to 11.111.
 If you want help to understand the different procedures, or advice on which to use, please contact SEND Advice Surrey.

 Many disagreements can be sorted out by talking with the school, college, local authority, or, for health services, the Clinical Commissioning Group.